Udaipur Tour Package, often called the "City of Lakes," enjoys a varied climate throughout the

 5. Walking and Cycling:

-Many of Udaipur’s attractions, especially around the old city and lakes, are within walking distance of
+Many of Udaipur’s attractions, especially around the old city and lakes, are within walking

 In summary, Udaipur offers a wide range of transportation options for all budgets and travel styles.